 People’s logic:

-• Ridoc is too funny, too observant, and too consistently present around Violet not to be carrying something more than banter.
+- Ridoc is too funny, too observant, and too consistently present around Violet not to be carrying something more than banter.
+The author has to use him, comedic relief alone doesn’t make for a strong character arc, and Yarros knows how to write.

-• The mild version is that he has a quietly overpowered signet or bloodline connection.
+- The least egregious version is that he has a quietly overpowered signet or bloodline connection.
 The extreme version is that he’s tied into the new brother or venin twist in ways we haven’t seen yet.

 Want to deep dive this?